aldryn/aldryn-faq/docs/how_to/install.rst

 .. important::

-    To get Aldryn News & Blog to work you need to add additional configurations:
+    To get Aldryn FAQ to work you need to add additional configurations:

 1. Aldryn-Boilerplates